jacksleight/chalk/README.md

 [![License](https://poser.pugx.org/jacksleight/chalk/license.png)](https://packagist.org/packages/jacksleight/chalk)

-Chalk is a content management system built on Coast. **This project is currently in development, set up installation instructions will be added here in due course.**
+Chalk is a content management system built on Coast. **This project is currently in development, set up and installation instructions will be added here in due course.**

 ## Licence